cuthbertLab/music21/CONTRIBUTING.md

 expand the details to get the line-by-line violations, and push another commit.

-Speaking of commits, use incremental commits with descriptive messages rather than force-pushing, unless the reviewer asked you to or the approach is changing completely.
-Force-pushing prevents the reviewer from assessing what changed between reviews, and squashing commits (or not) will be handled by the merger.
+Speaking of commits, use incremental commits with descriptive messages rather than force-pushing, which prevents the reviewer from assessing what changed between reviews.
+(Squashing commits will be handled by the merger.)

 ## Style Guide ##